Nithyanandan-lmsace/Magic/docs.md

 **Each campaign can be customized using the following settings**:

-**General Settings**:
+## General Settings

-- Title of the campaign: A mandatory text input field to provide a title for the campaign.
+- **Title** of the campaign: A mandatory text input field to provide a title for the campaign.

-- Description: An optional text editor field to add a description of the campaign.
+- **Description**: An optional text editor field to add a description of the campaign.

-- Comments: An optional text editor field to include additional comments or instructions.
+- **Comments**: An optional text editor field to include additional comments or instructions.

 ![campaign_general_settings](https://github.com/bdecentgmbh/moodle-auth_magic/assets/44221518/35386238-f119-40bf-9003-ec01113077fb)

-**Availability Settings**:
+### Availability Settings

 - **Capacity**: A number input field with a default value of 0 (indicating unlimited users) to specify the maximum number of users who can register via the campaign.